Yord/shargs/README.md

 And then we can apply an optimization:
 See how we define a function that takes a `style` and feed it to a function `text('First.')` that takes a `style`?
-This is redundant, and we can just leave out `style` alltogether:
+This is redundant, and we can just leave out `style` altogether:

 ```js
 const {text} = require('shargs-usage')